alsomeb/shopletapi/readme.md

 <ul>
     <li>A fun little side project for learning more Spring Boot</li>
     <li>Also focusing more on learning testing with Mockito</li>
-    <li>Basic Spring Boot Security, all requests must be Authorized or if in browser login pop up shows asking for credentials</li>
+    <li>Basic Spring Boot Security, all requests must be Authorized or if in browser login pop up shows asking for credentials</li>'
+    <li>Code for Spring Security is GitIgnored since Backend is hosted in Cloud and im currently using this App for personal use</li>
     <li>PostgreSQL DB & H2</li>
 </ul>